clarkenewsh/final-year-project-vle-webapp/content/articles/first-blog-post-test.md

 ---
 title: My first blog post
-description: Learning how to use @nuxt/content to create a blog
+description: Learning how to use @nuxt/content to create a blog test
-img: first-blog-post.jpg
+img: blog-1.jpeg
 alt: my first blog post
+author: Administrator
 ---

 ## This is a heading